About

 At Venue

-Enjoy this interactive workshop from Aerospace Bristol where your students will investigate light and lenses using a camera obscura.
+In this interactive workshop from Aerospace Bristol your students will learn how life in space differs from life on Earth and make a paper rocket.

 At Venue

-Enjoy this workshop from Aerospace Bristol where your students will explore potential developments in the future of aerospace.
+Enjoy this hands-on workshop from Aerospace Bristol where your students will discover the physics behind how and why rockets have been exploring space.

 At Venue